sxzz/tsgo-releases/README.md

 ## License

-The TypeScript project is licensed under the [Apache License 2.0](./LICENSE).
+The TypeScript project and this project both are licensed under the [Apache License 2.0](./LICENSE).